z3-al/Useful-Short-Scripts/README.md

 change-ip.sh: change your mac, then get a new IP from DHCP

 sophos-to-firewall-audit.py: not useful at all, very niche scenario and absolutely disgusting script.
 Why did I not use a python HTTP parsing library you ask?
 Some things in life just cannot be explained.
 But here it is.
 In case you ever need to grab a HTML table from a Sophos firewall audit report and parse it into an open source format for review.

+parse-subdomains.py: Use a regex in python to find subdomains for a specific TLD